kubeflow/community/dco-signoff-hook/README.md

 * Manually add a `Signed-off-by: Your Name <your.email@example.com>` to each commit message.

 The email address must match your primary GitHub email.
 You do NOT need cryptographic (e.g. gpg) signing.
-* Use `git commit -s --amend ...` to add a sign-off to the latest commit, if you forgot.
+* Use `git commit -s --amend ...` to add a sign-off to the latest commit or
+* Use `git rebase HEAD~N --signoff` to sign-off on the last `N` commits, if you forgot.

 *Note*: Some projects will provide specific configuration to ensure all commits are signed-off.
 Please check the project's documentation for more details.